 By analyzing the defects’ root cause you can discover where in your development process the bug has been injected.
 You will be able to identify areas that need improvement that might need to be iterated on to stop bugs at the source.

 Bug leakage is the number of bugs that found their way into a beta testing release compared to the number of bugs that were detected by QA.
 This gives an indication about the efficiency of your internal testing process and reveals areas for its improvement.

 The absolute number of users your app has is mostly a vanity metric and is dangerous to take seriously.
 To avoid errors, you are better off tracking the number of users who are active within a certain interval.
 Depending on the type of your app, the interval can be daily, weekly, monthly, or a combination of them.

 Tracking how long your beta testers stay in-app is another indicator of their engagement.
 Again, this will be affected by what kind of app you’re developing; long sessions on a mobile game are great but might indicate an issue for a task reminder app.

 - Session frequency

 Tracking the time between sessions is another way to look at user engagement.
-This metric is more useful for apps like task reminders that typically see frequent short sessions from an active user.
+This beta testing metric is more useful for apps like task reminders that typically see frequent short sessions from an active user.

 - Number of issues reported per tester